Thank you for contacting

 Impact on Taxpayers and Next Steps

 The California Franchise Tax Board urges residents not to share sensitive details online or over the phone.
 If you receive a suspicious call, hang up immediately and avoid providing personal information.
-Do not click links in texts or emails that appear to come from tax agencies, especially those disguised with “https” addresses.
+Do not click links in texts or emails that appear to come from tax agencies if you are not sure they are genuine.

 How to Verify and Report Scams

-• Report suspected scams through the online Fraud Referral Report on the official FTB page.
+- Online: Use the Fraud Referral Report on the official FTB website

 Official Sources and More Information

-Taxpayers can find complete guidance on recognizing and reporting scams through the official Franchise Tax Board website.
-The FTB maintains a dedicated scam alerts page with updates on current schemes and verification tools to ensure taxpayers interact only with legitimate communications.
+Taxpayers can find guidance on recognizing and reporting scams through the official Franchise Tax Board website.
+The FTB provides scam-recognition and reporting guidance on its scams page.